Nonadiabatic effect in high order harmonic generation revealed by a fully analytical method: Analytical description

 Here, $\Omega$ represents the photon energy of the HHG, which can be expressed as the sum of the kinetic energy of returned electron and the binding energy of the target atom.
 Similarly, using Eq. (\ref{eq:saddle point equationa1}), one can derive the other two saddle point equations from $\Theta$ with respect to $t'$ and $t$:

-By solving the two equations above, one can obtain a pair of saddle points $(t_r, t_i)$ for a given photon energy $\Omega$ of an electron quantum trajectory.
-Here, $t_r$ represents the saddle point return time and $t_i$ represents the saddle point ionization time.
-According to quantum trajectory theory, the induced dipole of a certain trajectory can be denoted as $D_{xj}(\Omega)$.
-The laser-induced time-dependent dipole moment along the laser polarization {\cite{Le_2016}} for the quantum trajectory can be expressed as
+By solving the two equations above, one can obtain a pair of saddle points $(t_r, t_i)$ for a given photon energy $\Omega$.
+The time pair is also called the electron trajectory or the quantum trajectory of HHG, including long trajectory, short trajectory of the first return of the rescattering electron to the nucleus and multiple returns {\cite{Lewenstein94}}.
+In the above expression, $t_r$ represents the saddle point return time and $t_i$ represents the saddle point ionization time.
+According to the electron trajectory theory, the induced dipole of a certain trajectory can be denoted as $D_{xj}(\Omega)$.
+The laser-induced time-dependent dipole moment along the laser polarization {\cite{Le_2016}} for the electron trajectory can be expressed as

 In this context, the subscript ``j'' represents different trajectories, such as ``S1'' refers to the short trajectory in the first return, ``L1'' refers to the long trajectory in the first return, ``S2'' refers to the short trajectory in the second return and so forth.
-Therefore, the intensity of the HHG spectra can be expressed as
+Then the intensity of the HHG spectra can be expressed as

-According to SFA, the three saddle point equations provide three key quantities: $p_s$, $t_{r}$ and $t_i$ and these three quantities dominate the HHG process.
+According to SFA, the three saddle point equations determine three key quantities: $p_s$, $t_{r}$ and $t_i$ which play a dominating role in the HHG process.
 Based on the theory outlined above, a detailed form of the laser field can be introduced to obtain the fully analytical results.

-The linearly polarized laser can be assumed to be a monochromatic field, where ${E}(t)=E_0\cos(t)$.
+The linearly polarized laser field can be assumed to be a monochromatic field, where ${E}(t)=E_0\cos(t)$.
 Here, the independent variable $t$ represents the phase and will be used in the following text.
-Similarly, time-related variables such as electron return time, ionization, and excursion are also presented in this form.
-By utilizing Eq. (\ref{eq:saddle point equationa2}) and the expression ${E}(t)=E_0\cos(t)$, one can easily derive the canonical momentum as
+Similarly, time-related variables such as electron return time, ionization time, and excursion time are presented in this form.
+By utilizing Eq. (\ref{eq:saddle point equationa2}) and the expression ${E}(t)=E_0\cos(t)$, one can easily derive the following expression for the canonical momentum: